Why Does My Dog Lick Everything? 29 Reasons Behind All That Licking

 Lick, lick, lick.
 Your dog won't stop licking!
 Guess what?
 You're not alone.
+If you’ve ever stood there thinking, “why does my dog lick everything, my hands, the couch, their own paws, even the air,” you are asking the right question.
 Dogs licking excessively may seem cute or even funny at first, but it's usually a sign that there's something going on.
 If your dog licks excessively, there are tons of different reasons they may do so.
 Whatever the reason, though, it's important to help them stop.
 Excessive licking can lead to damage to their skin and fur and even to hotspots that turn into bigger infections.
 Finding out why can help you figure out how to stop it, and here are 29 reasons your dog licks too much.

 Icon of an orange lightbulb on a white background.